The Asterisk War

 The Asterisk War: The Academy City on the Water (学戦都市アスタリスク, Gakusen Toshi Asutarisuku) is a Japanese light novel series written by Yū Miyazaki, and illustrated by Okiura.
 Media Factory has published the series in seventeen volumes from September 25, 2012, to June 24, 2022, under their MF Bunko J imprint.
 Three spin-off volumes, Wings of Queenvale, were also released.
 The series was later serialized from January 2013 in Media Factory's seinen manga magazine Monthly Comic Alive where it was adapted into a manga.
-The artwork for the manga has been done by Ningen, three volumes have been collected into tankōbon.
+The artwork for the manga was done by Ningen, and three volumes have been collected into tankōbon.
 Eventually, an anime television series adaptation by A-1 Pictures was made which began airing on October 3, 2015.
 The anime aired for two seasons at twelve episodes each from October 3, 2015, to June 18, 2016.
 Other media adaptations include a video game called The Asterisk War: Houka Kenran which was released in Japan on January 28, 2016.

 The anime has been licensed by Aniplex of America in North America, Madman Entertainment in Australasia and MVM Films in the United Kingdom.
 The light novels and manga were licensed and localized by Yen Press from August 2016.

 Plot

 In the 21st century, Earth is in a rapidly declining economic state as megacorporations known as the Integrated Enterprise Foundations (統合企業財体, Tōgō Kigyō Zaitai), rose to power after the Invertia (Inverutia) impact event destroyed most of the planet's cities and resulted in humans gaining superpowers to become the Genestella (Jenesutera).
 The city of Rikka (六花), also called Asterisk, has six academies where the Genestella participate in tournaments called Festa (Fesuta).
 Battle performances at Seidoukan Academy (星導館学園, Seidōkan Gakuen), the city's fifth top-ranking academy, are falling significantly and the academy's incumbent student council president, Claudia Enfield, is determined to find a solution to the problem.
-Kirin Toudou is the academy's top fighter, but Claudia, as well as Lieseltanian princess, Julis-Alexia von Riessfeld, are close behind.
+Kirin Toudou is the academy's top fighter, but Claudia, as well as Lieseltanian princess Julis-Alexia von Riessfeld, are close behind.

 Meanwhile, Ayato Amagiri investigates the disappearance of his sister, Haruka, a former student at Seidoukan.
 During his first day at the academy, Ayato is forced to fight Julis after discovering her half-dressed when returning her handkerchief to her.
 Claudia voids their duel and enrolls Ayato in Seidoukan.
 After rescuing Julis from a plot to cripple the Phoenix Festa, he sets out to become her protector and close friend.
 Eventually, Ayato wins against Kirin and is named the new top student at the academy.
 After Ayato participates in the Phoenix Festa with Julis to solve Seidoukan's performance crisis, they continue to participate in various Festas and also fight threats outside of the academy.